gharials/dev-path/docs/internet-web/web-pages.md

 }
 ```

+Note that in an HTML document, `id` attributes are unique, meaning that only one element can have a specific `id`.
+So, a CSS id selector style applies to only one element.

-???+ note "Scopes of class and id selectors"
+???+ note "Concept: class and id selectors as associations"

-    In an HTML document, `id` attributes of elements are unique, meaning that only one element can have a specific `id`.
-Therefore, a CSS id selector selects only one element.
-In contrast, `class` attributes can be shared by multiple elements, so a CSS class selector can select multiple elements.
-This is why the id selector is more specific than the class selector.
-In other words, an id selector has a [one-to-one mapping](../programming/mental-models.md#associations-or-maps) with an HTML element, while a class selector has a [one-to-many](../programming/mental-models.md#associations-or-maps) mapping with HTML elements.
+    As we have seen in this section, in an HTML document, only one element can have a specific `id`.
+On the other hand, multiple elements may have the same `class`.
+In terms of [_association_ or _mapping_](../programming/mental-models.md#associations-or-maps), an id has a _one-to-one mapping_ with an HTML element, while a class has a _one-to-many_ mapping with HTML elements.

 ### The box model